 - a.
-Projects that acquired a vested right by July 2, 2016 through either (1) a Development Agreement; (2) a vesting tentative map approval; and/or (3) by obtaining a validly issued building permit and beginning substantial construction; - b.
+Projects that acquired a vested right by July 2, 2016 through either (1) a Development Agreement; (2) a vesting tentative map approval; and/or (3) by obtaining a validly issued building permit and beginning substantial construction; provided that the vested right remains in effect at the time of building permit issuance. - b.
 Projects with a vesting tentative map application either deemed or determined complete by November 27, 2015, which the City eventually approves; and - c.
 Revisions to a Development Project with an approved vesting tentative map are not subject to the Impact Fees if the vesting tentative map is still valid; however, any additional housing units and/or additional nonresidential square footage not part of the original Development Project and vesting tentative map approvals are subject to the Impact Fees.